2019: Five reasons why this was the year of gaming

 Over the last decade, especially in the last 5 to 6 years, Facebook games like Farmville and Candy Crush have been a rage.
 Games like Clash of Clans and most recently PUBG, CoD have caught the imagination of the young Indian crowd – extracting hours at length on the interface.
 The in-app purchases in these games present the developers with great financial viability.

 NASSCOM data suggests that India’s mobile games market will be worth $1.1 billion by 2020, and number of users projected to become 628 million by then.
 With this increased headroom for growth, major players in the gaming industry are more willing to invest a substantial amount in the country.
 Industry big-wigs like Alibaba and AGTech Holdings have already invested in the market.
 Tencent too has evaluated its opportunities in India.
 StomStudio partnered with mobile game publisher Gamesbond to create mobile games in India.
-Here are the five reasons whom we think are responsible for to make this year for gaming.
+Considering most of the aspects we have listed five reasons which we think are responsible for to make this year of gaming:

 Rise of the fantasy sports :